Bachuki Kardava: Activism within the NDP

 While still living in Leningrad, Bachuki Kardava joined the newly created National Democratic Party (NDP), a political organization created by anti-Soviet Georgian dissident Gia Chanturia a year before that would soon be legalized as one of Georgia's oldest still-functioning political parties.
 Moving back to Georgia as the republic gained its independence from the USSR, the NDP became one of the first parties opposed to the presidency of Zviad Gamsakhurdia, who it accused of authoritarianism, and Kardava became Chanturia's chief of staff after Gamsakhurdia's overthrow in 1992.

 In 1993, Kardava founded the Young National Democratic Organization, the youth branch of the NDP that would function until 1996 as a tool to recruit students as volunteers.
 As such, he served on the board of the Georgian Youth Organization, a state-run association meant to advocate for youth issues.
 While Gia Chanturia was murdered in what has been qualified as a political assassination in 1994, Kardava was elected to join the NDP's National Committee in the party's reorganization as Chanturia's widow Irina Sarishvili took over the party.
-In that position, he became the main editor of the Georgian Chronicle, a newspaper affiliated with the NDP, and was appointed as head of public relations of the party in 1999.
+In that position, he became the main editor of the Georgian Chronicle, a newspaper affiliated with the NDP, and was appointed head of public relations of the party in 1999.

 In 2000, Bachuki Kardava was elected as General Secretary of the NDP.
 In that position, he led a reform of the party's internal structure, in collaboration with the U.S. Republican Party.
 The International Republican Institute funded his work and appointed political consultant Joshua Rosenblum, at the time head of the IRI's South Caucasus operations, as his adviser.
 For a period of two years, the NDP underwent a series of reforms that led to Kardava becoming the main executive leader of the party, with the chairperson meant to remain only as the party's main spokesperson.